Nethanialtan/myGithubActions/README.md

 Create Workflow

 * Go to Add File, Click Create new file.
-Input  naming dir. example:  .github/workflows/durian.
+Input  naming dir.
 Input yml file for Push event run on ubunto lastest, Checkour code.
 Run code: super-linter & Commit file.
 Go back to Code and check file.
 Click on ACtions tap to view the workflows running on Super-LinterClink the Lint Code base, viewing all running super-linter code, running behind.
 Any error will show on log file.
 Click Code tap, back to main to check.
 If pass, there will be a green tick, if any concern, will shown a yellow deployment